 Risotto is the ultimate comfort food.
 This one boasts creamy rice studded with nuggets of bacon.
 Butternut squash brings a hint of sweetness and the chilli adds just the right amount of heat.
 Don't forget a squeeze of lemon juice to bring everything together!

 Boxes and ingredients are packed in facilities that handles Peanut, Nuts, Sesame, Fish, Crustaceans, Milk, Egg, Mustard, Celery, Soya, Gluten and Sulphites.
 Due to the conflict in Ukraine, it has been necessary to substitute sunflower oil with rapeseed oil in some products without a label change.
 The FSA have advised that allergic reactions to rapeseed oil are rare.

 Diced Butternut Squash

 Flat Leaf Parsley

 Grated Hard Italian Style Cheese(ContainsMilk, Egg)

+Halve the lemon, add a squeeze of lemon juice, taste and season accordingly.
 Serve the bacon and butternut squash risotto in bowls with the remaining parsley sprinkled over the top.
-Enjoy!
+Buon appetito!